shakna-israel/NecromancersApprentice/docs/010-Chapter-Ten.md

 King Applesilver's ears leaned backwards, and he bared his teeth, "Are you threatening me, daughter?
 I raised you.
 I trained you."

 Fiona clenched her fists, "You trained me?
 No… I was trained by a golem.
-I was trained by a pyromancer.
-I was trained by an aimimancer and a necromancer."
+I was trained by a Pyromancer.
+I was trained by an Aimimancer and a Necromancer."

-Her father spread his hands, whispering, and Fiona laughed, "You're an aquamancer dad."
+Her father spread his hands, whispering, and Fiona laughed, "You're an Aquamancer dad."

 She glared, "Contere arrogant spurius lapis, occidamus eum pro me."